 Using Medicaid at Walmart

-Medicaid is jointly funded by states and the federal government to provide healthcare for millions of Americans.
+Medicaid is jointly funded by states and the federal government to provide health care for millions of Americans.
 Low-income families and individuals, children, elderly adults, pregnant women, and people with disabilities may be eligible for Medicaid.
 The guidelines for Medicaid qualification are set at the state level, so eligibility requirements vary depending on the state you live in.

 Medicaid has both mandatory and optional benefits.
 Mandatory benefits include inpatient and outpatient hospital services, lab tests and X-rays, and family planning services.
 Other benefits are considered optional and each state can choose whether or not to include them in their Medicaid benefits.
 These include prescription drug coverage, clinic services, optometry, and eyeglasses.
 To find out your benefits, call the member services number on your Medicaid ID card or look up your state’s Medicaid agency for help clarifying your coverage.

 Most Walmart pharmacies accept Medicaid, but a Walmart corporate customer service representative said Medicaid acceptance at Walmart pharmacies, Vision Centers, and Care Clinics varies by state.
 And, even if Walmart stores in one state accept Medicaid, not all services may be covered at each location — meaning a Walmart store pharmacy may accept Medicaid but the Vision Center at the same store location may not accept Medicaid.
-The only way to know for sure if your local Walmart pharmacy, Vision Center, or Care Clinic accepts Medicaid is to contact a Walmart near you and ask.
+The only way to know for sure if your local Walmart pharmacy, Vision Center, or Care Clinic accepts Medicaid is to contact your preferred Walmart and ask.

 At the Walmart Vision Center